aalejandrino/TetrisPuzzle/README.md

 ### MVPs and Bonuses
 In TetrisPuzzle, users will be able to:

-- [ ] Start the game with a 10x10 board and 4 random puzzle pieces.
+- [x] Start the game with a 10x10 board and 4 random puzzle pieces.
-- [ ] Place the puzzle pieces on the board.
+- [x] Place the puzzle pieces on the board.
-- [ ] Filled rows and columns disappear to make space for the user.
+- [x] Filled rows and columns disappear to make space for the user.
-- [ ] Obtain a calculated score based on the user's performance.
+- [x] Obtain a calculated score based on the user's performance.
 - [ ] Pause the game which brings up an option to restart, resume, or go to the main menu.

 Bonuses:
 - View a demo to teach them how to play.
-- Add the functionality to rotate pieces?
-(Not sure yet, might make the game too easy)
 - Add background music and sound when placing pieces.
 - Turn the background music/sound on and off.
 - Include a "Best Scores" which records the name and score of players. (top 10?)